Plantopia Hanging Basket: Product Review

 To remove an insert, place both thumbs on the basket just above the center of the insert (on the outside of the basket) and push inward.
 I found that I had to push harder than I expected in order to bend the planter enough for the inserts to pop out.
 Don’t worry – you won’t break it.
 Just push until the basket bends under your thumbs and the insert will fall out.

-Remove the inserts before adding potting mix and plants; if you try to remove them afterwards, it’ll be difficult to bend the pot enough to pop out the inserts.
+Remove the inserts before adding potting mix and plants; if you try to remove them afterward, it’ll be difficult to bend the pot enough to pop out the inserts.

 Add potting mix to just underneath the holes and push your plants in through the holes, roots first.
 I used flowers in 3-inch pots and had no problem getting them into the holes.
 I wouldn’t suggest going much bigger though.
 For a list of the Proven Winners flowers I used, see the sidebar.